mdl29/donkeycarLPH/README.md

 - modify configuration for single car

-  Before launching your recipe, you should modify config var with your configurations like `wpa_suplicant`, donkeycar steering and throttle configuration
+  Before launching your recipe, you should modify config var with your configurations like `wpa_suplicant` to specify acces point name and credentials, donkeycar steering and throttle configuration
   > 📒 [ansible/group_vars/all](ansible/group_vars/all)

 - configuration for multiple cars with the same image